jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecordElement.md

 ## SRecordElement Class

-Represents a single line in an `SRecordDocument`
+Represents a single line in an `SRecordDocument`.

 ```csharp
 public class SRecordElement